SynchronisticSavage/16-Tiny-PIxels/README.md

 make sure it is portable and opens fine on other systems make bettery PCB-Art
 Add IR Sensor possibly another attiny to fully support IR (More Testing Required~!)
+Add WS2812 LEDs to the 3D Viewer View :P